LaborBerlin/score-assemblies/README.md

 ```
 NB: The assembly and reference fasta files need to have the `.fa` extension and protein reference fasta files need to have the extension `.faa`.

+This is the same folder structure used by [ont-assembly-snake](https://github.com/pmenzel/ont-assembly-snake), i.e. score-assemblies can be run directly in the same folder.

-To run the workflow in that folder, e.g. with 20 threads, use this command:
+To run the workflow, e.g. with 20 threads, use this command:
 ```
 snakemake -s /opt/software/score-assemblies/Snakefile --cores 20 --use-conda
 ```

-If no references are supplied, then only ideel and BUSCO are done.
+Output files of each program will be written to various folders in `score-assemblies-data/`.

 ## Modules
+If no references are supplied, then only ideel and BUSCO are done, otherwise
 score-assemblies will run these programs on each assembly:

 ### assess_assembly and assess_homopolymers